Billy Travis

-Gary Keith Mize (April 29, 1961 – November 23, 2002), better known by his ring name Billy Travis or Billy Joe Travis, was an American professional wrestler.
-He is most known for his time in Continental Wrestling Association (CWA) and the United States Wrestling Association (USWA) holding several tag team championships over the years.
+Gary Keith Mize (April 28, 1961 – November 23, 2002), better known by his ring name Billy Travis or Billy Joe Travis, was an American professional wrestler.
+He is most known for his time in Continental Wrestling Association (CWA) and the United States Wrestling Association (USWA), holding several tag team championships.

 Professional wrestling career

-Mize grew up watching wrestling and was trained by MWA Championship Wrestling owner and promoter Dale Mann for his professional wrestling career and began working for MWA in 1981 as a face (wrestling term for those that portray the "good guys") known as Billy Travis.
-When wrestling under the Billy Travis moniker, he teamed up with Mike Mann, forming a tag team known collectively as the Southern Sensations, a team that won the MWA Tag Team Championship.
+Mize began his career in 1980 and wrestled for Dale Mann's MWA Championship Wrestling as a face under the ring name Billy Travis.
+He formed a tag team with Mike Mann known collectively as the Southern Sensations, winning the MWA Tag Team Championship.
+In 1984, Travis made several appearances in the World Wrestling Federation (WWF) as a jobber.

-In 1984 he began working in the Memphis, Tennessee area for the Continental Wrestling Association (CWA) and later on worked for the World Wrestling Federation, both places gaining experience while losing to established stars.
-In 1985 he returned to the CWA, working as "Billy Joe Travis", adopting a conceited, egotistical heel ("bad guy") ring character.
+He then began working in the Memphis, Tennessee area for the Continental Wrestling Association (CWA) as "Billy Joe Travis", adopting a conceited, egotistical heel ("bad guy") ring character.
 Travis teamed up with Ron Sexton to form a team known as "Hot Property", the young duo was paired up with veteran Buddy Wayne to act as their manager.
 Travis also briefly teamed with Norvell Austin during the summer of 1985 as he worked a storyline feud with The Fabulous Ones (Stan Lane and Steve Keirn).
-In 1986 he started working as a singles wrestler for Texas USA All-Star Wrestling, working storylines opposite Al Madril, Lord Jonathon Boyd and Big Bubba.
+In 1986 he started working as a singles wrestler for Texas USA All-Star Wrestling, working storylines opposite Al Madril, Lord Jonathan Boyd and Big Bubba.

 In 1987 Travis returned to Memphis, this time with Frank Morell as his mentor.
 During his stint in the CWA he teamed with another young wrestler, Jeff Jarrett forming a very popular team that won the AWA Southern Tag Team Championship three times.
 He would also win the International Championship from Austin Idol and worked an extended storyline against Phil Hickerson.
 Travis and a rookie Scott Steiner won the CWA Tag Team Championship twice.
 Travis would suffer from drug abuse around this time, which ruined his professional reputation, but he continued to work in several smaller promotions.
-He gained notoriety in 1997 while working for the USWA, where he was arrested when his ex wife was reportedly seeking overdue child support payments and had tipped off Memphis police that Travis would be on location for saturday tapings at the WMC TV studios in Memphis.
+He gained notoriety in 1997 while working for the USWA, where he was arrested when his ex-wife was reportedly seeking overdue child support payments and had tipped off Memphis police that Travis would be on location for Saturday tapings at the WMC TV studios in Memphis.
 Police took this tip seriously and were actually on the scene when Travis arrived.
 This arrest was enough for Jerry Lawler, the booker, to turn this arrest into a storyline.
-Travis continued wrestling after this incident, but never experienced break-out success.
-He retired in 1999.

-In 2001, he returned to wrestling and had his last match on July 26, 2002 losing to Jerry Lawler.
+Travis retired from wrestling in 1999, but eventually returned in 2001.
+His last recorded match took place at a show for New Generation Wrestling on July 26, 2002, where he lost to Lawler.